-[‡] IPD = Internal pulldown, IPU = Internal pullup.
-[To oppose the supply rail on these IPD/IPU signal pins, use external pullup or pulldown resistors no greater than 4.4 k Ω and 2.0 k Ω , respectively.]
+For C6712C/12D, IPD = Internal pulldown, IPU = Internal pullup.
+[These IPD/IPU signal pins feature a 13-k Ω resistor (approximate) for the IPD or 18-k Ω resistor (approximate) for the IPU.
+An external pullup or pulldown resistor no greater than 4.4 k Ω and 2.0 k Ω , respectively, should be used to pull a signal to the opposite supply rail.]